Poojan1912/event-sphere/README.md

 ### Local Development Configurations

-For local development, you need to configure the database password (DB_PASSWORD) and jwt secret (JWT_SECRET) using app secrets in secrets.json.
+For local development, you need to configure the connection string (DB_CONNECTION) and jwt secret (JWT_SECRET) using app secrets in secrets.json.
 Setup the secrets for EventSphere.Presentation project.

 ### Setting up the Database